syncfusion-content/uwp-docs/uwp/DataGrid/Editing.md

 ---
 layout: post
-title: Editing support in SfDataGrid.
+title: Editing in WPF DataGrid control | Syncfusion
-description: How to edit the data in each cell of SfDataGrid
+description: Learn about editing support to edit the cell values with an intuitive editors in Syncfusion UWP DataGrid (SfDataGrid) control and more details.
 platform: uwp
 control: SfDataGrid
 documentation: ug